 Mercurial is a source-code management tool which allows users to keep track of changes to the source code locally and share their changes with others.
-We use it for the development of Firefox.
+We also support Git as VCS (see Firefox Contributors’ Quick Reference).

 Using hg clone¶